Prestigious prize to unlock education potential

 There’s no shortage of evidence the approach works.
 Peer-reviewed research has pointed to massive numeracy gains for children using the software in both the UK and Malawi.

-In the UK study, children using onebillion’s numeracy app over the course of six weeks made the same amount of progress that would normally be expected over 18 months of usual educational practice.
+In the UK study, children using onebillion’s numeracy app over the course of six weeks made the same amount of progress that would normally be expected.

 Unlocking Talent in Malawi